 - Develop a medication record for each child requiring medication at the service.
-The Medication Record must detail the name of the child and have authorisation to administer medication signed by the parent or person named on the enrolment form as Authorised Nominee. - Ensure that medication is not administered to a child being educated and cared for by the service unless: - the administration is authorised; - administered as prescribed by a registered medical practitioner (with instructions either attached to the medication, or in written/verbal form from the medical practitioner); - from the original container; - with the original label clearly showing the name of the child; - and before the expiry/use by date. - Ensure that written or verbal notification is given to a parent or Authorised Nominee of a child as soon as practicable, if medication is administered to the child in an emergency when consent was provided by medical practitioners. - Ensure that if medication is administered without authorisation in the event of an asthma or anaphylaxis emergency that the parent of the child and emergency services are notified as soon as practical. - Ensure that enrolment records for each child outline the details of Authroised Nominees permitted to authorise the administration of medication to the child. - Take reasonable steps to ensure that medication records are maintained accurately. - Keep medication forms in a secure and confidential manner and ensure the records are archived for the regulatory prescribed length of time. - Ensure that Educators receive information about medical and medication policies during their induction. - Inform families of the service's medical and medication policies and the need to ensure that safe practices are adhered to for the wellbeing of both the child and Educators upon enrolment.
+The Medication Record must detail the name of the child, have authorisation to administer medication signed by the parent or person named on the enrolment form as Authorised Nominee and if medication needs are a short term or ongoing/daily requirement. - Ensure that medication is not administered to a child being educated and cared for by the service unless: - the administration is authorised. - administered as prescribed by a registered medical practitioner (with instructions either attached to the medication, or in written/verbal form from the medical practitioner. - o from the original container. - with the original label clearly showing the name of the child. - o and before the expiry/use by date. - Ensure that written or verbal notification is given to a parent or Authorised Nominee of a child as soon as practicable, if medication is administered to the child in an emergency when consent was provided by medical practitioners. - Ensure that if medication is administered without authorisation in the event of an asthma or anaphylaxis emergency that the parent of the child and emergency services are notified as soon as practical. - Ensure that enrolment records for each child outline the details of Authroised Nominees permitted to authorise the administration of medication to the child. - Take reasonable steps to ensure that medication records are maintained accurately. - Keep medication forms in a secure and confidential manner and ensure the records are archived for the regulatory prescribed length of time (3 years since child's last day of attendance) - Ensure that Educators receive information about medical and medication policies during their induction. - Inform families of the service's medical and medication policies and the need to ensure that safe practices are adhered to for the wellbeing of both the child and Educators upon enrolment.